ohmybahgosh/Seedbox-Tweaks-and-Optimizations/SWIZZIN_PANEL_VIDEO_BACKGROUND/README.md

 **RUN THE FOLLOWING COMMAND TO RESTART THE PANEL SERVICE:**`sudo systemctl restart panel.service`

 **...and there ya go!
 Go to your swizzin install and your new login page is alive!**

 **NOTE ANY TIME YOU MAKE ANY CHANGES TO THE LOGIN.HTML FILE OR FILES SOURCED IN THE LOGIN.HTML YOU MUST RESTART THE SYSTEMD PANEL SERVICE.
 THE FILES ARE IN A CACHE, AND UNLESS YOU RUN A RESTART ON THE SERVICE, YOU WON'T SEE ANY CHANGES.If you want to make your own video background, below I've included a site with a ton of free video loops:**[https://pixabay.com/videos/search/looping/](https://pixabay.com/videos/search/looping/)

-&#x200B;
+​

 **I'VE MADE THIS SIMPLE ONE LINER THAT WILL CONVERT ALL THE .MP4 FILES INSIDE OF A DIR TO THE PROPER FORMAT, AS WELL AS CREATE THE BACKGROUND IMAGES OF THE FIRST FRAME OF EACH VIDEO...MAKE SURE YOU HAVE FFMPEG INSTALLED!**`mkdir ./OG_VIDZ; for i in *.mp4; do ffmpeg -i "$i" -c:v h264 -an -r:v 24 -b:v 1500k "${i%%.*}_24fps.mp4" && ffmpeg -ss 00:00:1 -i "$i" -vframes 1 -q:v 2 "${i%%.*}.jpg" && mv "$i" ./OG_VIDZ ; done`

 **UPDATE:MORE ONE LINERS:**

-*This line cmd is the same as above, except it doesn't add the \_24fps...basically it backups up the OG mp4 files to a folder called OG\_VIDZ, converts them to a proper file size, makes a jpg for the first frame, and then renames the new mp4 files back to the original name:*`mkdir ./OG_VIDZ; for i in *.mp4; do ffmpeg -i "$i" -c:v h264 -an -r:v 24 -b:v 1500k "${i%%.*}_24fps.mp4" && ffmpeg -ss 00:00:1 -i "$i" -vframes 1 -q:v 2 "${i%%.*}.jpg" && mv "$i" ./OG_VIDZ ; done && rename 's/_24fps//' ./*.mp4`
+_This line cmd is the same as above, except it doesn't add the \_24fps...basically it backups up the OG mp4 files to a folder called OG\_VIDZ, converts them to a proper file size, makes a jpg for the first frame, and then renames the new mp4 files back to the original name:_`mkdir ./OG_VIDZ; for i in *.mp4; do ffmpeg -i "$i" -c:v h264 -an -r:v 24 -b:v 1500k "${i%%.*}_24fps.mp4" && ffmpeg -ss 00:00:1 -i "$i" -vframes 1 -q:v 2 "${i%%.*}.jpg" && mv "$i" ./OG_VIDZ ; done && rename 's/_24fps//' ./*.mp4`

-*This cmd converts any .mov files in the current directory to mp4:*`for i in *.mov; do ffmpeg -i "$i" -vcodec h264 -acodec aac ${i%%.*}.mp4 ; done`
+_This cmd converts any .mov files in the current directory to mp4:_`for i in *.mov; do ffmpeg -i "$i" -vcodec h264 -acodec aac ${i%%.*}.mp4 ; done`

 ..let me know if this guide was of any help lol